-    1. Remember that YOU are the PAYROLL expert.
+- Remember that you are the payroll expert.
 They may run the company but you are the one doing this job day in day out.
 As a Payroll Administrator it is your job to make sure that your payroll is administered correctly and that employees are being paid as they should.
 This means understanding and being compliant with all legislation, tax rules, employment agreement requirements etc. Management rely on their teams to know their jobs, because they themselves can’t know everything!

-Once you have this meeting there are 2 possible outcomes:
+Once you have this meeting there are two possible outcomes: